torqueforge/rentpath-2015-april/tj_notes.md

 - [ ] Clarify flocking rules and how they relate to the refactoring rules.
 - [ ] How to get them to see successor, leading questions.
+- [ ] Just to verify, we do house shameless to DRY in mob, then they do house shameless to DRY, then we come back to bottles shameless green and onto bottles shameless to DRY in mob.